mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 User facing API: When Auto Encryption Fails
 ===========================================

-Auto encryption requires parsing the MongoDB query language client side (with the mongocryptd process).
+Auto encryption requires parsing the MongoDB query language client side (with the `mongocryptd` process or `csfle` library).
 For unsupported operations, an exception will propagate to prevent the possibility of the client sending unencrypted data that should be encrypted.
 Drivers MUST include the following in the documentation for MongoClient:

    If automatic encryption fails on an operation, use a MongoClient configured with bypassAutoEncryption=true and use ClientEncryption.encrypt() to manually encrypt values.

-For example, currently an aggregate with $lookup into a foreign collection is unsupported (mongocryptd returns an error):
+For example, currently an aggregate with ``$lookup`` into a foreign collection is unsupported (`mongocryptd` and `csfle` return an error):

 .. code:: python